-Extreme weather conditions (extreme heat or cold; windy condition, and humidity variations) can significantly alter the quality of concrete.
+Extreme cold weather conditions can significantly affect the quality of concrete, as well as its mechanical properties.
 In cold weather concreting, one should make sure that all the negative impacts of low ambient temperature are appropriately alleviated by taking the necessary precautions.
 In this article, we will review important steps that can ensure you will get the quality you are looking for.
 But first, let’s see what cold temperature is for concrete, and why it is critical.

 What is cold for concrete?

 American Concrete Institute definition of cold weather concreting, ACI 306, is:

 1- A period when for more than three successive days the average daily air temperature drops below 40 ˚F (~ 4.5 °C) , and

 2- Temperature stays below 50 ˚F (10 °C) for more than one-half of any 24 hour period.

 In Canada, where temperatures tend to be much lower during the cold season, the following criteria is used by CSA A23.1: